BRIEF

 FINDING PLASMODIUMS IN THE BLOOD

-Finding plasmodiums in the blood is not difficult, if you have a
+Finding plasmodiums in the blood is not difficult, if you have

-blood (from a finger tip) as recommended by the CDC (Center for
+capillary blood (from a finger tip) as recommended

-Disease Control) and NOT peripheral blood from an arm vein, as
+peripheral blood from an arm vein, as erroneously done by the VA

-erroneously done by the VA healthcare system and many laboratories.
+healthcare system and many laboratories.

 One simple method, that I found accidentally, is to make a